Ericsson/dataplanebook/src/threading/threading.rst

 good option for messaging.
 A clean, and conservative design is to interact between the control threads and the fast path lcores only by means of messaging.
-It may results in more code, and lower performance, for control plane signaling-intesive applications.
+It may results in more code, and lower performance, for control plane signaling-intensive applications.
 Such a ring may also be used as a relay, or a very basic deferred-work mechanism, just passing a function pointer to a :term:`fast path lcore`, asking it to perform some action (e.g., an configuration